What to Do When You’re Stuck in a Link Rut

 While you should cultivate long-standing relationships with freelancers, so they get to know your business and brand, you should also always be on the lookout for new authors, video producers, and other content creators who can lend a unique perspective and thus diversify the content you can offer to publishers.
 Often, content-driven SEO agencies come with a crew of content creators to shake up your existing portfolio; this is another good reason to work with a link service.

 Cut Ties With Underperforming Publishers and Authors

-All the while you are on the hunt for the latest and greatest publishers and authors, you should spend time evaluating the connections you currently have.
-Some publishers and authors simply don’t perform as well as you need them to; they might not offer much in terms of authority or have low output and high cost.
+While you are on the hunt for the latest and greatest publishers and authors, you should spend time evaluating the connections you currently have.
+Some publishers and authors don’t perform as well as you need them to; they might not offer much authority or have low output and high cost.
 Over time, links can go bad if they no longer conform to search engines’ qualifications, and older linking practices that some publishers maintain can go out of style.
 Every few months, you should conduct an audit to identify which publishers simply aren’t benefiting you, so you can cut ties and move on.

 Your eCommerce business will never succeed if you don’t care about links.
 Fortunately, link building is a relatively wide-open field with plenty of opportunities to grow and expand — you need to get out of your rut and start trying something new, ideally with a link expert by your side.